alastairwyse/ApplicationAccessDeployment/WebsiteText/WebsiteText.md

 {
   "error": {
     "code": "ServiceUnavailableException",
-    "message": "The service is unavailable due to an interal error.", "target": "MoveNext"
+    "message": "The service is unavailable due to an internal error.", "target": "MoveNext"
   }
 }